 - 1. The Planning Commission could approve no increase to the BAR. - 2.
-The Planning Commission could approve a percentage between 30% and 38% BAR for Blocks 2 and 3. - 3.
-The Planning Commission could approve an increased BAR for certain lots, not all of Block 2 and 3.
+The Planning Commission could approve a percentage between 30% and 46% BAR. - 3.
+The Planning Commission could approve an increased BAR for certain lots, not all of Blocks 1, 2, and - 3.